reserve-protocol/protocol/docs/collateral.md

   function refresh() external;

   /// Should not revert
-  /// low should be nonzero when the asset might be worth selling
+  /// low should be nonzero if the asset could be worth selling
   /// @return low {UoA/tok} The lower end of the price estimate
   /// @return high {UoA/tok} The upper end of the price estimate function price() external view returns (uint192 low, uint192 high);